 Allows users to view a list of instances, create new instances, and connect to, reboot, terminate, and delete instances.
-Users can also associate/deassociate IPs from instances, attach/detach volumes, view logs, and stop/start EBS-backed instances.
+Users can also associate/disassociate IPs from instances, attach/detach volumes, use an instance as a model to create an auto scaling launch configuration, view logs, and stop/start EBS-backed instances.

 Allows users to view a list of snapshots, create new snapshots, and delete snapshots.
 Users can also create a volume from a snapshot and register a snapshot as a machine image that can then be launced as an instance.

-Allows users to view a list of images and launch instances from an image.
+Allows users to view a list of images, create auto scaling launch configurations from an image, and launch instances from an image.

 Manage Elastic IP Addresses